-A school must have due regard to the need to:
+A school must consciously consider (have due regard for) their need to:

-- a) eliminate unlawful discrimination, harassment, victimisation and other conduct prohibited by the Act - b) advance equality of opportunity between people who share a protected characteristic and those who do not - c) foster good relations between people who share a protected characteristic and those who do not.
+- a) eliminate unlawful discrimination, harassment, victimisation and other conduct that is prohibited by the Equality Act 2010. - b) advance equality of opportunity between people who share a protected characteristic and people who do not share it. - c) foster good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.